Ludwig Wörl: Auschwitz

+Other camps

-After his release, by virtue of his German descent and seniority, and thanks to his medical experience, he was appointed head of a forced-labour camp, called Güntergrube, which was located near Auschwitz.
-In his new role, he protected 600 Jewish prisoners who had been abused by the German kapos.
+At the end of July 1944, Wörl was transferred to a forced-labour camp, called Güntergrube, which was located near Auschwitz.
+Here he was also appointed camp elder.

+In this role, he protected 600 Jewish prisoners who had been abused by the German kapos.
 He made sure that they would get the clothes and food they needed despite the unequal distribution that took place in the camp.
 Wörl acted openly for the Jews and their rights and looked for the best way to gain their trust.

 He worked tirelessly for the Jews, created among them the idea of underground action and mass flight, raised the Jewish morale, and gave many prisoners hope that the end of this difficult time was near.

+In January 1945 Wörl was sent on a death march, he and other inmates were forced to cover on foot, from Rybnik to Racibórz, a distance of some 15.5 miles.
+The evacuation continued by train to KZ Mauthausen in Austria.
+Here he was posted to an Arbeitskommando (work commando) which was put to work at a railway station outside the camp.

+Later Wörl was transferred to Ebensee, a subcamp of Mauthausen, which was liberated by the Americans on May 6.

 After the war

 After the war, Wörl was in charge of the Auschwitz Prisoners' Organization in Germany.
 He remained a clear anti-Nazi even after the war, and searched for the SS soldiers from the camps.
 In addition, Wörl devoted his life to commemorating Nazi crimes and prosecuting the perpetrators.
 In 1963 he was one of the main witnesses at the Auschwitz trial in Frankfurt.
+Testifying against his own countrymen made him many enemies.
+He began receiving anonymous letters that mocked and threatened him.

 Until his death on 27 August 1967, he appeared in public assemblies and showed documents he had collected about the concentration camps in plays and films.
 On 19 March 1963, Yad Vashem recognized Ludwig Wörl as a Righteous Among the Nations.